-For the Mechanisms of Atrocity Prevention research project, students will work alongside the staff of the Institute for Genocide and Mass Atrocity Prevention (I-GMAP) on practical research targeted to a governmental or civil society client.
+For the Mechanisms of Atrocity Prevention research project, students will work alongside the faculty and staff of the Institute for Genocide and Mass Atrocity Prevention (I-GMAP) on practical research targeted to a governmental or civil society client.

 Many other opportunities exist to learn from leading agents in atrocity prevention, including a visiting and resident practitioner program, an annual conference and a monthly webinar series.